Combining Education & Creativity Since 1973_

 Landscape Photography

-Landscape Photography is a course that teaches students how to capture stunning images of natural scenery.
-Students will learn the basics of composition, lighting, exposure, and post-processing techniques to enhance their photos.
-Students will also explore different types of landscapes, such as mountains, forests, deserts, and coasts, and how to adapt their camera settings and creative vision to each one.
-This course will improve students' skills and develop their own style in landscape photography.
+This course teaches students how to capture striking images of natural landscapes, focusing on composition, lighting, exposure, and post-processing techniques.
+Students will explore various environments—mountains, forests, deserts, and coasts—while learning to adjust camera settings and apply creative approaches.
+The course aims to enhance technical skills and help students develop a personal style in landscape photography.

 Travel and Street Photography